WynBay LLEN is an independent broker of strategic partnerships between business, education, training and community organizations.

 In 2010 as part of its commitment to the National Partnership for Youth Attainment and Transitions the Commonwealth announced funding for the establishment of a national network of School Business Community Partnership Brokers (Partnership Brokers) to build partnerships that support improved education and transition outcomes for all young people.
 In Victoria, the Commonwealth recognised that the existing Local Learning and Employment Network program broadly reflected many of the key objectives of the SBCPB program.
 On the basis of the similarities between the two programs and in keeping with the principles outlined in the COAG agreed National Partnership on Youth Attainment and Transitions the Commonwealth and the Victoria Governments (through DEEWR and DEECD) jointly funded the Partnership Brokers program in Victoria, through an enhanced LLEN.
 Funding for School Business Community Partnership Brokers ended in December 2015.

 Following the Department's 2015 commissioned review of school-industry engagement and best practice models, a reformed service for Structured Workplace Learning (SWL) was introduced in 2016.
 The 31 LLENs were funded to facilitate access to SWL placements for school students that are tailored to local priorities and employment opportunities.
 The reformed service that combines a statewide portal and local co-ordination by the LLENs was expected to increase the scale, appropriateness and consistency of SWL placements across Victoria, and better prepare school students for post-school transitions to further education, training and work.
+From 2020 - 2022, in addition to the Structured Workplace Learning (SWL) opportunities, the Local Learning and Employment Network (LLENs) were funded to source additional school-employer engagement activities for school students:

 - placement opportunities including work experience, structured workplace learning and school community work